 Invoke Curiosity: Curiosity will cause people to click your headline, but do it with caution and make sure that you deliver on the promise of your headline with quality content.

 Top 7 Body Building Secrets You Didn’t Know

-Then make sure you reveal the ‘7’ secrets and ideally what you reveal needs to new or unique.
-Here are a couple more examples of sharable headlines that invoke curiosity:
+Then make sure that you reveal the ‘7’ secrets, and ideally, what you reveal needs to be new or unique.

-Once you have great content that includes informational or commercial keywords and tells a story that appeals to your audience, it’s time to build links the right way to improve your Google ranking.
+Once you have great on-page SEO content that includes informational and transactional keywords and tells a story that appeals to your audience, it’s time to build links the right way to improve Google rankings.

-Earlier, I showed you how to analyze links to your site using Open Link Profiler.
-Here’s another analysis I did for the Businessweek site.
+Earlier, I showed you how to analyze links to your site using SEOprofiler.

 Anchor text linking (in-text links): Anchor text links are simple links that appear within the content.
 See an example below…

-I discovered that when you place anchor text links “above the fold”, it can increase conversion rates.
+I’ve found placing anchor text links “above-the-fold,” can increase conversion rates.